-We then ascend by jeep in a southwest direction into the western Cordillera arriving at Quilotoa to spend the night.
-The night’s retreat is a simple but clean inn located in Quilotoa (L)
+We then drive by jeep in a southwest direction into the stunning western Cordillera arriving at Quilotoa to spend the night.
+The night’s retreat is a simple but clean inn located in Quilotoa.

 DAY 2: QUILOTOA – URBINA

-Drive to the Chimborazo Mountain (6310m) the highest and one of the most impressive volcanoes in Ecuador.
-We drive as far as the first refuge at 4800 meters, and continue on foot to the Edgar Whymper Refuge at 5000 meters.
-From the highest refuge in the world (as measured from the center of the earth!) it’s all downhill- first on foot, and then by bike all the way to the town of San Juan at 2800 metres.
+Drive for just over an hour to Mount Chimborazo (6310m), the highest and most impressive of Ecuador’s volcanoes.
+We park at the lower refuge (4800 m) and continue on foot to the Edgar Whymper Refuge.
+Located at 5000 meters this is the highest refuge in the world!
+From here, it’s all downhill- first on foot and then by bike we descend all the way to Ambato(2800m).

-NOT INCLUDED: Meals not mentioned above (D=dinner), entrance fees to National Parks Cotopaxi & Chimborazo (currently free), Quilotoa US$2 per person, drinks, tips, personal expenses.
+NOT INCLUDED: Meals not mentioned above (Breakfast first day, dinners), entrance fees to National Parks Antisana and Chimborazo, (currently free of charge), Comunidad Quilotoa $2 pp, drinks, tips, personal expenses.